Automation capabilities of Azure Sentinel

 In this article, we’ll cover some timely proactive measures that, if introduced, can prevent such disasters.
 Let’s dive in!

 There are many products and solutions for event management, threat protection, and security monitoring.
 However, not many of them can be integrated with the existing environment.
 Additionally, they require separate management which leads to a lack of automation, product disconnection, and complicated security operations.

-This is not the case with Microsoft Azure Security Center (ASC) and Microsoft Azure Sentinel (AS).
+This is not the case with formerly known Microsoft Azure Security Center (ASC, currently rebranded to Microsoft Defender) and Microsoft Sentinel (AS).
 What are these solutions and how are they different?

 (There will be more on SIEM and SOAR in a moment.)

 Microsoft introduced Sentinel as a single solution for intelligent security analytics, event management, threat detection, threat visibility, proactive hunting (hunting query), and threat response.

 It allows your security team to focus on threat detection and mitigation, rather than running the service.